ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

    1. Click on **View {{site.data.keyword.monitoringlong_notm}}** next to the instance marked as `Platform metrics`.
    2. Click on **Dashboards** on the left sidebar to open the IBM Load Balancer Monitoring Metrics dashboard.
    3. Under Dashboard templates, expand **IBM** > Load Balancer Monitoring Metrics. _The default dashboard is not editable_.
+3. Remember to generate load against your application.

 ### Check the logs
 {: #vpc-scaling-dedicated-compute-logs}